 Results

+Landfire classifies ___- EVT groups.
+90th percentile groups by continental US coverage are

 Summary of EVTGroups and number of observations

 Identified data gaps (maybe call this data coverage, or EVT group coverage)

 Of the ___ LF EVT Groups, we were able to identify fuel loading estimates for ____.
-Of those, ____ had sufficient entries to estimate at least one of the fuel types (Table—see structure below, probably a supplementary table, or some kind of figure)
+Of those, ____ had sufficient entries to estimate at least one of the fuel types (Table—see structure below, probably a supplementary table, or some kind of figure); Table _ gives the landfire EVT groups for which we were able to estimate at least 1 distribution.